kyma-incubator/compass/docs/architecture/labeling.md

 ### Editing Label Definition
 Label definition can be edited.
 This will be used for example for label **Scenarios**.
-When editing definition, we need to ensure that all labels are comatible with a new definition.
+When editing definition, we need to ensure that all labels are compatible with the new definition.
-If this is not a case, such mutation has to be rejected, with clear message that currently exist Applicatiohns or Runtimes that have this value with invalid value.
+If this is not a case, such mutation has to be rejected, with clear message that there are Applications or Runtimes that have invalid label according to the new LabelDefinition.
 In such case user has two possibilities:
 - remove offending labels from specific App/Runtimes
 - remove old LabelDefinition with cascading deletion of all Labels